 - Example 3D

-Contact and proximity events identify the involved colliders by their handle.
+Contact and intersection events identify the involved colliders by their handle.
 It is possible to retrieve the handle of

 the body a collider is attached to:

-Proximity events are triggered when two sensors, or one collider and one sensor, transition between two different proximity statuses.
-There are three possible proximity statuses:
+Intersection events are triggered when two sensors, or one collider and one sensor, transition between intersecting or not.

 Contact events are triggered when two colliders transition between having zero contact points and at least one.
 Transitioning between one to more than one contact points is not reported.